upasadena/interactive-cyoa-tutorial/docs/appendix/troubleshooting.md

     If this bug occurs to you, exiting the Creator and coming back in will probably reset the fix, meaning you will have to do this everytime you encounter the issue.

+### My Row is invisible for some reason
+There could be many possibilities.
+Here are some:

+1. It has some requirement that it's not fulfilling
+    * If there is one and you're sure the requirement *should* be fulfilled, check the IDs again.
+There could be a mismatch by a typo.
+2. It has an empty title
+    * If this is indeed the case, and you don't want a title but still want the background visible, simply put an empty space ` ` there.

 <!-- URLs -->
 [zoom]: ../appendix/reference/#zoom-in-and-out